-Divorce is among the most painful event for any married relationship.
+Divorce is among the most painful event in any married relationship.
 As Divorce is a matter of family law, it relates to religion.
-Divorce is a complex process in India, and therefore, divorce lawyers must be consulted.
+Divorce is a complex process in India, so divorce lawyers must be consulted.

 The action of officially dissolving a marriage by the Court or other competent body can be termed as Divorce.
 It means to separate or dissociate oneself from his or her spouse, usually with an undesirable effect.

 Firstly, a joint petition for termination of marriage is to be presented to the family court by both spouses.
-The petition must be signed by both parties.
-Both the parties will have to be seen before the family court after the filing of the petition.
-After the petition is examined by the Court and the Court is satisfied, it may order the party’s declarations to be recorded on oath.
+Both parties must sign the petition.
+Both parties will have to be seen before the family court after filing the petition.
+After the Court and the Court examine the petition is satisfied, it may order the party’s declarations to be recorded on oath.
 If the Court is convinced, it may grant the Decree of Divorce.

 Divorce Vs. Annulment

 The main purpose of Annulment is to declare a marriage void which means it was never a valid marriage.
 However, in Divorce, the party asks for Divorce to end a valid marriage.
 After the Annulment, the party becomes single or unmarried, but after Divorce, the parties become divorced.